LVidan/LVidan/README.md

 - 🔭 I’m currently working on a Portfolio website
 - 🌱 I’m currently learning React.js.
-- 🥅 2021 Goals: To focus more on my Github profile, to work harder and the last thing to learn React
+- 🥅 2021 Goals: To focus more on my Github profile, to work harder and also to learn React
 - ⚡ Fun fact: I love photography and web design.

 ### Connect with me: <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" height="32">